mihxen/Flask-ImageManager/README.md

 - Flask-WTF
 - Pillow (PIL) package for image manipulations
 - Definition of a "IMAGE_EXTENSION" variable in a configuration file (for example to 'png')
-- Definition of a "BASEDIR" variable in a configuration file which contains a path to the folder with static files
+- Definition of a "STATIC_BASEDIR" variable in a configuration file which contains a path to the folder with static files

 ### Other configuration variables
 - "IMAGE_SIZES" is a python dictionary of available image labels and widths {'lg': 800,}